arpadcseh/js-exercises/README.md

 ## JavaScript exercises

-I try to keep my brain busy with various coding challanges as my daily work doesn't require much thinking.
+I try to keep my brain busy with various coding challanges.
 I use this repo to collect these challange solutions.
 Most of the exercises are covered with [AVA](https://github.com/avajs/ava) test and written in [TypeScript](https://www.typescriptlang.org/).
 Feel free to check them out :)

 ## Installation